 order for the keyword to be expanded.
 You should consider the

-value of the svn:keywords
+value of the svn:keywords property to be

 case-sensitive too—certain keyword names will be recognized